-Handle does not directly attach and can come off relatively easily.
+Handle is not directly attached to the grinder and can come off.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.